opengeospatial/ets-19139/README.md

 ## Validating Metadata Instances

-There are two ways to validate an instance.
+These are the folling ways to validate an instance.

    1. Via a web user interface
    2. Via HTTP request